jemjemzms/node-devjobs/README.md

 ## What is this?

-A job find app using NodeJs an ORM for relational databases called Sequelize that is connected to the PostgreSQL database.
+A job find app using NodeJs and an ORM for relational databases called Sequelize that is connected to the PostgreSQL database.

 ## Installs